setaman/vue-ellipse-progress-docs/docs/guide/installation.md

 ### Initialize as Plugin

 Import and initialize the component in your `main.js`.
-By default, after initialization, the component is available as `<ve-progress/>` and can be use anywhere.
+By default, after initialization, the component is available as `<ve-progress/>` and can be used everywhere.
 You also are free to define a custom name:

 ```js
 import { createApp } from "vue";